dspenard/google-drive-with-aws/README.md

 - Google Service Account created, Google Drive API enabled for a Google Drive, and a shared folder created with write permission given to the service account

 #### Steps

+Please note that this is not fully automated and the scripts can be run one-by-one, but they require a few manual changes before doing so.
+Each of the Bash files has details on what might need adjusting before running.

 - clone this repo
 - cd scripts
 - bash build-bucket-and-ssm-resources.sh